2025 Global ESSAY PRIZE

 Results

 The writers of the best essays will receive a commendation and be shortlisted for a prize.
-Writers of shortlisted essays will be notified by 11.59 pm BST on Wednesday, 31 July.
-They will also be invited to London for an invitation-only academic conference and awards dinner in September, where the prize-winners will be announced.
+Writers of shortlisted essays will be notified by 11.59 pm BST on Thursday, 31 July.
+They will also be invited to London for an invitation-only academic conference and awards dinner in October, where the prize-winners will be announced.
 Unlike the competition itself, the academic conference and awards dinner are not free.
 Please be aware that nobody is required to attend either the academic conference or the prize ceremony.
 You can win a prize without travelling to London.

 All short-listed candidates, including prize-winners, will be able to download eCertificates that acknowledge their achievement.
 If you win First, Second or Third Prize, and you travel to London for the ceremony, you will receive a signed certificate.